neil9669/puzzlezoo/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to interact with the site.
+        1. As a First Time Visitor, I want to easily interact with the site.
         2. As a First Time Visitor, I want to be able to easily understand the rules of the game.
         3. As a First Time Visitor, I want to be able to complete the challenge.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to .
+        1. As a Returning Visitor, I want to solve different challenges.
-        2. As a Returning Visitor, I want to .
-        3. As a Returning Visitor, I want to .

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check.
+        1. As a Frequent User, I want to explore social media links.
-        2. As a Frequent User, I want to check .
+        2. As a Frequent User, I want to solve different challenges.
-        3. As a Frequent User, I want to .

 *   ### Wireframes